Dublin at a glance

 - Important information

-Population 527,612 Languages English, Irish Currency Euro Visa Information No visa required for EU citizens
+Population 527,612 Languages English, Irish Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures